Susquehanna River: Geology

-The Susquehanna River is one of the oldest existing rivers in the world, being dated as 320–340 Myr, older than the mountain ridges through which it flows.
-These ridges resulted from the Alleghenian orogeny uplift events, when Africa (as part of Gondwana) slammed into the Northern part of Euramerica.
-The Susquehanna basin reaches its ultimate outflow in the Chesapeake Bay.
-It was well established in the flat tidelands of eastern North America during the Mesozoic era about 252 to 66 million years ago.
-This is the same period when the Hudson, Delaware and Potomac rivers were established.
+The Susquehanna River is likely an old river, cutting across the grain of ancient rift basins in the Piedmont as well as faults and folds of the Appalachians.
+It may have been established during the late Jurassic, Cretaceous or Tertiary Periods, tens to more than one hundred million years ago, when southeasterly drainage to the Atlantic Ocean Basin was established.
+The list of rivers by age gives its age as 270-340 million years.

 Course

 Both branches and the lower Susquehanna were part of important regional transportation corridors.
-The river was extensively used for muscle-powered ferries, boats, and canal boat shipping of bulk goods in the brief decades before the Pennsylvania Canal System was eclipsed by the coming of age of steam-powered railways.
+The river was extensively used for muscle-powered ferries, boats, and canal boat shipping of bulk goods in the brief decades before the Pennsylvania Canal system was eclipsed by the coming of age of steam-powered railways.
 While the railroad industry has been less prevalent since the closures and mergers of the 1950s–1960s, a wide-ranging rail transportation infrastructure still operates along the river's shores.